XorTroll/Brew.js/README.md

    Brew::API::addModule(example);
    ```

-   - For more information, browse the documentation.
+   - For more information, browse the documentation below.

+## Used libraries

+   - duktape | C JavaScript engine | by svaarala
+   - bitmap_image | BMP decoding | by ArashPartow
+   - jsoncpp | JSON parsing for C++ | by nlohmann
+   - nanojpeg | JPEG decoding | by Martin J. Fiedler
+   - upng | PNG decoding | by elanthis
+   - sf2dlib | 3DS GPU rendering via citro3d | by xerpi

 ### Go to [my web page](https://xortroll.github.io/brew.js) to see all the documentation!